Tarsiciosh/EssentialFeed/README.md

 [load command does not delete cache when cache is already empty]
 T) test_DoesNotDeleteCacheOnLessThanSevenDaysOldCache
 - get the setup from the other test
-- complete retrieval with feeed and timestamp
-[load command does not delete less than seven days old cache]
+- complete retrieval with feeed and less that seven day old timestamp [load command does not delete less than seven days old cache]
 T) test_load_deletesCacheOnSevenDaysOldCache
 - copy setup